vmware-archive/virtual-security-module/README.md

 # virtual-security-module

 ## Overview
-VSM (Virtual Secure Module) helps organizations to keep secrets (e.g. credentials) secure and manage their lifecycle.
+VSM (Virtual Security Module) helps organizations to keep secrets (e.g. credentials) secure and manage their lifecycle.

 Following is a list of high-level capabilities:
  * **Secure Storage of Secrets** - Each secret is encrypted using a generated encryption key which is not persisted anywhere.
 Instead,